-We purchase packaging materials, chemicals and pharmaceutical ingredients from third party suppliers.
-Other brands are secured from contract manufacturing organisations for products that T&R holds the marketing authorization for or in some cases T&R buys in finished products for resale and we also outsource some packaging activity to contract manufacturers.
-Suppliers must complete and return an evaluation questionnaire before we do business with them or enter into a formal contract.
-Each supplier is required to provide information on labour conditions, compliance with national laws, hygiene facilities, discrimination and child labour as well as regulatory compliance.
+T&R purchase packaging materials, chemicals, and active pharmaceutical (API) ingredients from third party suppliers.
+Other brands are secured from contract manufacturing organisations for products that T&R holds the marketing authorization for or in some cases T&R buys in finished products for resale.
+In addition, we also outsource some packaging activity to contract manufacturers.
+Suppliers must complete and return an evaluation questionnaire before any contractual negotiations are entered into or enter into a formal contract.
+Each supplier is required to provide information on labour conditions, compliance with national laws, hygiene facilities, discrimination, and child labour as well as regulatory compliance.

-As the company purchases from around the world, we monitor our suppliers and the conditions for their staff, both by assessing our suppliers regarding human trafficking and slavery in their operations, and by visiting their plants to observe their business practices and local conditions.
-All suppliers are categorised and reviewed on an on-going basis.
+As the Company purchases materials from around the world, we monitor our suppliers and the conditions for their staff, both by assessing the presence of human trafficking and slavery in their operations, and by visiting their plants to observe their business practices and local conditions.
+All suppliers are categorised, and risk reviewed on an on-going basis.

 We do not have any supply agreements with any organisations within the 10 countries with the highest prevalence of modern slavery, as identified by the Global Slavery index.

-This statement has been approved by the Managing Director of Thornton & Ross Ltd on behalf of the Company.
+This statement has been approved by the Executive Vice President of Thornton & Ross Limited on behalf of the Company.
 The statement will be reviewed and, where necessary, updated on an annual basis.

 Thornton & Ross Ltd